Feedback and Questions welcome! (john @ timehaven.us)

 We may have A/C power at some sites, either at the site or at the advanced day hotel room.
 You may also find a USB battery/charger unit handy.
 (Eg Jackery Mini)

-Some sites will have power outlet at the site, but not all, so watch the power level on your devices!
+Very few sites have a power outlet at the site, but not all — so watch the power level on your devices!

 There may be a commemorative T-shirt.